 But the electric pilot could fly over and over if he brings enough batteries, right?
 Well, that leads us to the next point that I always hear, which is the cost issue.
 Everybody has heard by now that glow fuel is too expensive, so you would be better off flying electric models.
 But what about those extra batteries?
 They cost money, and so does the fancy charger to charge them.
 Also, LiPo batteries sure seem to have a high attrition rate.
 You could compare the cost of glow fuel to the cost of ongoing battery replacement.

-I think you have to weigh these two points against each other and decide if you want to buy a bunch of extra batteries and charge them all at home, or if you want to deal with oil and a little bit of extra field gear.
+I think you have to weigh these two points against each other and decide if you want to buy a bunch of extra batteries and charge them all at home, or if you want to deal with oil and some extra field gear.
 To me it looks like a toss-up.
 You probably thought I was going to say that glow engines are better because I like them, but I can see how you might take a critical look at the options and choose either one based on logic.
 Both have conveniences and inconveniences, plus extra costs.

 This leaves only the most important factor, your personal preference.
 To me, the RC flying hobby is about three things.
-There’s aeronautical engineering on a hobby scale, there’s cultivation of piloting skills, and there is the enjoyment of mechanical equipment.
+There’s aeronautical engineering, there’s cultivation of piloting skills, and there is the enjoyment of mechanical equipment.
 I think all model airplane pilots are into the first two to at least some extent.
 Some of us are also very much into the third.
 I really enjoy looking at and using model engines, but I’m sure some people do not.
 I’m also sure that a lot of RC newcomers would enjoy running model engines, and I’d hate for them to be warned away by older RC pilots because they are “just too much trouble”.
 For guys like me, engines aren’t trouble that gets in the way of flying a plane.
 They are a big part of the fun.

 Above about .10 size the performance advantage of electric starts to disappear, and when you get to medium size planes in the .40 range the only way electric has any performance advantage is if you cough up a load of cash for the really good equipment.
-For me personally, .049 engines are the only thing I would even consider replacing with electric, and Cox engines have a special place in my heart so I still use them half the time anyway just because they’re cool.
+For me personally, .049 engines are the only thing I would even consider replacing with electric, and Cox engines have a special place in my heart so I still use them anyway just because they’re cool.